The Best Barbell-Only Home Workout Ever

-- Lying Tricep Extensions - 3 sets of 10
+- Lying Tricep Extensions - 3 x 10

 Start off with the best chest mass builder exercise and then jump into incline bench shortly after that.
 Next, lay the bench flat again and grind out a couple heavy sets of close grip bench.